lsaravia/Neutral/README.md

 2. Exponential
 3. Inverse power

-It was compiled using Gnu C++ (g++ v5.3.0) to compile it.
+It was compiled using Gnu C++ (g++ v4.8.5).
 For a crude and slow graphical output you will need the X11 SDL development libraries and the GRX graphics library http://grx.gnu.de/grx246um.htm

 You also need the code from: